LazeMSS/OctoPrint-UICustomizer/README.md

 ## Configuration
-The configuration is split into 5 tabs - all have an preview option
+The configuration is split into 6 tabs - all have an preview option in the top right menu

 ### General
 ![](extras/s1.png)<br/><br/>